MonoOni/binarydist/README.md

 It is strongly recommended that the following IBM LPPs and PTFs are
 installed:

-LPP 5733-SC1 OpenSSH/OpenSSL LPP
+LPP 5733-SC1 OpenSSH/OpenSSL

-5733-OPS Open Source Solutions Option 7 (Tools)
+LPP 5733-OPS Open Source Solutions Option 7 (Tools)

 Open Source Solutions PTF Group SF99123 (7.1), SF99223 (7.2),
-SF99725 (7.3) Level 5 (or later)
+or SF99725 (7.3) Level 5 (or later)

 ## Included contents